 Of the 7 CCPs consulted, five CCPs responded to the Secretariat, and two CCPs (India and the Cook Islands) failed to provide a response, nor did they indicate why they did not provide a response.
+A total of 24 expressions of capacity building needs could be identified from the responses that the Executive Secretary received from SIOFA CCPs.

-1 Restricted documents may contain confidential information.
+&lt;sup>1 Restricted documents may contain confidential information.
 Please do not distribute restricted documents in any form without the explicit permission of the SIOFA Secretariat and the data owner(s)/provider(s).

-2 Documents available only to members invited to closed sessions.
+&lt;sup>2 Documents available only to members invited to closed sessions.